Burning Britain

 late 70's pioneers to really make you wanna find out more.
 However this book still manages to parade a few loose

 cannons who are worth your time and energy.
-Like Big Jim from
+Like Big Jim from the Ejected whose rampant sex drive was taking a

-A.N.L. who gives us some gritty lowlife bike chain tales.
+nose-dive as he auditioned girl singers.
+Or Animal from A.N.L. who gives us some gritty lowlife bike chain tales.
 And

-Test Tube Babies bar room exploits will have you chuckling in ya lager!
+for a laugh Peter from the Test Tube Babies bar room exploits will have you chuckling in ya lager!
 I hate to think

 what the author had to leave out?